 d.
 Disclaimer of Implied Warranties.
 Except as expressly provided in the Agreement, the Services are provided on an “as-is” and “as available” basis, and neither Party makes any warranties of any kind, whether express, implied, statutory, or otherwise, and each Party specifically disclaims all implied warranties, to the maximum extent permitted by Applicable Laws.

 a.
 Indemnification by Avalara.
-Except with respect to any claims based on an incorrect sales tax calculation result returned by AvaTax, which are exclusively governed by the Accuracy Guarantee (Section 4), Avalara will indemnify and defend Customer against any Losses and Litigation Expenses arising from a third party claim that (1) the use of the Avalara Services in accordance with the Agreement infringes an issued patent, copyright, trademark, or other Intellectual Property right of such third party (an “Infringement”); (2) results from Avalara’s breach of the Agreement; or (3) results from Avalara’s violation of Applicable Laws.
-“Loss” means any liability, loss, claim, settlement payment (including any settlement the Indemnitee agrees to pay as long as it is in a written settlement approved by Indemnitor in writing), cost and expense, interest, award, judgment, damages (including punitive damages), fines, fees, penalties, or other charges, other than a Litigation Expense.
-“Litigation Expense” means filing fees and court costs, witness fees, costs of investigating and defending third party claims, and reasonable attorneys’ and other professionals’ fees, and any other fees.
+Except with respect to any claims based on an incorrect sales tax calculation result returned by AvaTax, which are exclusively governed by the Accuracy Guarantee (Section 4), Avalara shall indemnify and defend Customer against any Losses arising from a third party claim that (1) the use of the Services in accordance with the Agreement infringes a, copyright, registered trademark, issued patent, or other Intellectual Property right of such third party (an “Infringement”); (2) results from Avalara’s breach of the Agreement; or (3) results from Avalara’s violation of Applicable Laws.
+“Loss” means any liability, loss, claim, settlement payment (including any settlement the Indemnitee agrees to pay as long as it is in a written settlement approved by Indemnitor in writing), cost and expense, interest, award, judgment, damages (including punitive damages), fines, fees, penalties, or other charges, filing fees and court costs, witness fees, costs of investigating and defending third party claims, and reasonable attorneys’ and other professionals’ fees, and any other fees.

 ii.
-If none of the above options are available on terms that are commercially reasonable for Avalara, then Avalara may terminate Customer’s right to access and use the Services that require the infringing Avalara Services, in which case Avalara will refund Customer a pro rata amount of any prepaid, unused Service subscription fees (excluding, for clarification, any activation and implementation fees, unless the indemnification obligation arises in Customer’s Initial Subscription Term) applicable to the unutilized portion of the Subscription Term for the terminated Services.
+If none of the above options are available on terms that are commercially reasonable for Avalara, then Avalara may terminate Customer’s right to access and use the Services that require the infringing Avalara Services, in which case Avalara shall refund Customer a pro rata amount of any prepaid, unused Service subscription fees (excluding, for clarification, any activation and implementation fees unless the indemnification obligation arises in Customer’s Initial Subscription Term, or other fees or Expenses) applicable to the unutilized portion of the Subscription Term for the terminated Services.

 iii.
 Avalara has no obligation with respect to any actual or claimed Infringement to the extent that the Infringement is caused by (1) Customer Data, (2) use or modification of the Avalara Services other than as specified in the Documentation or these Terms, or (3) combination of the Avalara Services with any products, software, services, data, or other materials not provided by Avalara or approved by Avalara in writing if the Infringement would not have occurred but for such combination.

 b.
 Indemnification by Customer.
-Customer will indemnify and defend Avalara against Losses and Litigation Expenses arising from a third party claim that (i) Customer’s use of the Avalara Services in violation of the Agreement infringes the Intellectual Property rights of a third party; (ii) results from Customer’s breach of the Agreement; or (iii) results from Customer’s violation of Applicable Laws.
+Customer shall indemnify and defend Avalara against Losses arising from a third party claim that (i) Customer’s use of the Services in violation of the Agreement infringes the Intellectual Property rights of a third party; (ii) results from Customer’s breach of the Agreement; or (iii) results from Customer’s violation of Applicable Laws.

 d.
 Exclusive Remedy.
-This Section 11 (Indemnification) states the Indemnitor’s sole liability and the Indemnitee’s exclusive remedy with respect to any type of claim set forth in this section.
+This Section 11 (Indemnification) states the Indemnitor’s sole liability and the Indemnitee’s exclusive remedy with respect to any type of claim described in this section.

 a.
-Subject to the restrictions in this Section 12 (Modifications), Avalara may modify these Terms or any Supplemental Terms.
+Subject to the restrictions in this Section 12 (Modifications), Avalara may modify these Terms, the Acceptable Use Policy, or any Supplemental Terms.
 If Avalara modifies these Terms or any Supplemental Terms, it will provide prior written notice (“Modification Notice”) to Customer of such modifications at least 30 days prior to the effectiveness of the modifications.
-If the modifications materially and adversely affect Customer, and Customer does not wish to accept such modifications, then Customer may terminate Customer’s subscription to the affected Service by notice to Avalara, subject to the terms of this Section 12 (Modifications).
+If the modifications materially and adversely affect Customer, and Customer does not wish to accept such modifications, then Customer may terminate Customer’s subscription to the affected Service by written notice to Avalara within the 30-day period following the date of the Modification Notice, subject to the terms of this Section 12 (Modifications).

 b.
 If the Modification Notice states that the modifications will become effective upon commencement of a Renewal Subscription Term, an upgrade to the level of the Service purchased by Customer, or the purchase of an additional Service by Customer, then the modifications will become effective for ALL Services affected by the changes upon such upgrade, Service renewal, or purchase of an additional Service.
 Customer may avoid the applicability of the changes only by cancelling the renewal of Customer’s subscription prior to commencement of the Renewal Subscription Term or by choosing not to upgrade or purchase additional Service(s).

 c.
 If the Modification Notice states that the modifications will become effective during the then-current Subscription Term, then Customer may terminate Customer’s subscription to the affected Service at any time within the 30-day period following the date of the Modification Notice.
-Customer’s termination will become effective on the later to occur of (i) the date on which Customer delivers the termination notice, or (ii) the date on which the applicable modifications become effective, provided that Avalara shall continue to provide the Services to Customer as needed to manage a reasonable transition to another vendor, not to exceed 60 days, and at Avalara’s then current rates for Avalara Services to which Customer subscribes.
-If Customer terminates a Service subscription pursuant to this Section 12(c), then Customer will be entitled to a pro rata refund of any prepaid Service subscription fees for the terminated Service for the unutilized portion of the Subscription Term.
-For clarification, Service subscription fees do not include any set up, activation, time and materials fees, Avalara Returns filing fees, Professional Service fees, or other Expenses incurred in connection with the Services or Avalara Professional Services.
-Notwithstanding the foregoing, if Customer elects to terminate during Customer’s Initial Subscription Term as a result of the Modification Notice, then Customer will be reimbursed for any activation fees.
+Customer’s termination will become effective on the later to occur of (i) the date on which Customer delivers the termination notice, or (ii) the date on which the applicable modifications become effective, provided that Avalara shall continue to provide the Services to Customer as needed to manage a reasonable transition to another vendor, not to exceed 60 days, and at Avalara’s then current rates for the Services to which Customer subscribes.
+If Customer terminates a Service subscription pursuant to this Section 12(c), then Customer will be entitled to a pro rata refund of any prepaid Service subscription fees (excluding, for clarification, any activation and implementation fees, unless termination under this Section 12(c) arises in Customer’s Initial Subscription Term, or other fees or Expenses) for the terminated Service for the unutilized portion of the Subscription Term.

 d.
 If Customer does not terminate the affected Service subscription as specified in this Section 12 (Modifications), then Customer will be bound by the modified terms beginning upon the effective date set forth in the Modification Notice.